-- 2. Stairway illumination: All interior and exterior stairways shall be provided with a means to illuminate the stair, including landing and treads.
-Interior stairways shall be provided with an artificial light source located in the immediate vicinity of each landing of the stairway.
-Section R303.6 - 3.
-Habitable room glazing.
+2. Stairway illumination: Interior stairways shall be provided with an artificial light source to illuminate the stair landings and treads, with wall switches at each floor level where there are 6 or more risers.
+Exterior stairways shall be provided with an artificial light source located at the top landing (located at the bottom landing for stairways accessing basements from outdoor grade level).
+Sections R303.7 and R303.8

+3. Habitable room glazing.
 All habitable rooms shall be provided with aggregate glazing area of not less than 8 percent of the floor area of such rooms.
 Natural ventilation shall be through windows, doors, louvers or other approved openings to the outdoor air.
 The minimum openable area to the outdoors shall be 4 percent of the floor area being ventilated.
-Section R303.1 - Exceptions:
+Section R303.1

-1. The glazing areas need not be openable where the opening is not required by Section R310 and a wholehouse mechanical ventilation system is installed in accordance with M1507.1
+1. The glazing areas need not be openable where the opening is not required by Section R310 and a wholehouse mechanical ventilation system is installed in accordance with M1505.